Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 #### Recommendation/Guidance

-A single VM deployment is not resilient to planned or unplanned Azure maintenances.
-Instead, deploy multiple VMs in different Availability Zones, or put them into an Availability Set or Virtual Machine Scale Set, with a Load Balancer in front of them.
+To safeguard application workloads from downtime due to the temporary unavailability of a disk or VM, customers can use availability sets.
+Two or more virtual machines in an availability set provide redundancy for the application.
+Azure then creates these VMs and disks in separate fault domains with different power, network, and server components.
+Then, deploy multiple VMs in different Availability Zones, or put them into an Availability Set or Virtual Machine Scale Set, with a Load Balancer in front of them.

 #### Resources